 My friends and I listened attentively to our guide, Veronique, who recounted the pageantry around yearly festivals and the roles in them that had shifted over time from grandfather, to father, to son.
-Ritual runs deep here.
-There was evidence of people who, like Veronique’s family, continue sacred acts like that of making pilgrimages.
+Ritual runs deep and pilgrimages are simply a part of the fabric of life along with threads of mystery and mysticism.

 Having grown up with a grandmother who emigrated from the Mediterranean part of the world (Sicily!) with her own deep roots in faith, I heard an echo of familiarity in what I saw, heard, and felt despite the fact that, on the surface, much of it was entirely new.

-I found myself soaking in the culture (lapping up not only bread and café-au-lait but crème brulee, apricot pastry, and calissons).
-I wasn’t sure about those old bone relics beneath the cathedral floors in candle-lit crypts though.
+I found myself soaking in the sights, sounds, and smells of the culture though I wasn’t sure how I felt about old bone relics beneath cathedral floors in candle-lit crypts.

 Despite any misgivings, I sensed an unspoken reverence that filled even the cracks in the old stone walls as I stood amidst the trinkets, treasures, and prayer requests scribbled on scraps of paper that had been left by weary travelers.
 Silence settled on everyone, including me, pilgrim or not.

-Standing in the dimly lit rooms.
-I couldn’t help wondering about the pilgrimages.
-What were these pilgrims seeking (if anything at all)?
+Standing in the dimly lit rooms, I couldn’t help wondering about the pilgrimages I’d heard about.
+What were pilgrims seeking (if anything at all)?
 Could it be found in these old crypts?

-I was still ruminating one morning as I approached the path to climb to the monastery and grotto of La Saint Baume.
+I was still ruminating on these questions as I approached the path to climb to the monastery and grotto of La Saint Baume.
 Bundled up against the chilly forest air, I considered the early prophets and druids that had once inhabited the mountainside.
 What was it about them that had drawn both peasants and kings to make this climb for so many hundreds of years?

-With nothing but the landscape (and, of course, my thoughts) to distract me I started out.
-Before long, the walking seemed to slow the normal chatter that goes on in my head and eventually quiet it altogether.
-I was simply climbing.
+With nothing but the landscape to distract me, the walking slowed the normal chatter of thoughts in my mind - I was simply climbing.

 Granted, I don’t go in search of ancient relics but I often seek inwardly – reflecting on my place in the world, examining where I’m holding judgments, whether I’m withholding love, how I can best be of service in the places I find myself.
 It’s a pilgrimage into my heart with the purpose of bringing out into the world what I find there.
 Isn’t that what pilgrims do?